mouse3/InsightPy/README.md

                                                             The intensity is calculated using the log10 of watts + 1e-18, this is done to avoid any calculation problems
 ```
 ### **Libraries imports**:
-You can install all of this dependencies using:
+You can install all of this dependencies using
 ```
 pip install -r requirements.txt
 ```
 Look at the `requirements.txt` file for more details about the dependencies needed

 The estimated size of all the files is around 100 MB.
+#### **Be careful with:**
+You shouldn't modify the`.zip` file because that's the module functions and its hard to repair it.
+So, you just need to modify and make changes in the `.py` file.
+The code is completely commented in Spanish, but i'll fix it as soon as possible

 #### ***Help from the community:***
-This repository is open to implement functions in the code by a **Pull Request**
+By the way, this repository is open to implement functions in the code (Like a new function, optimisation or something like that) by a **Pull Request**